Competition for seasonal workers is already heating up!

 How do you make sure you have the right people, in the right place, at the right time to serve your customers this summer?
 Last summer, the youth labor force grew by almost 3 million people.
 That means you have lots of options for your summer hires.
 But where to begin?

 Even if you believe you’re fully staffed right now, your loyal employees may be looking to take time off, so searching for back-up now is a smart strategy.
 Plus, you’ll want to take advantage of the fresh crop of high school and college graduates who are starting their job searches now.
-Attract the right people before your competitors do.
+Attract and hire the right people before your competitors do.

 - What do you REALLY need?
 Where are the gaps likely to be?
 Involve your trusted staff in decision-making about summer hires and in the interviewing process.
 They’ll appreciate being included.
 Take the time to write clear job descriptions and expectations.
 You can even offer referral bonuses for employees (or past seasons’ employees) who recommend candidates.